Want to Get More Clicks from Your Emails? Do These 10 Things

 So it makes sense to optimize emails for clicks.
 If you could focus on only one thing to improve (while not hurting your email’s conversion rates), optimizing for clicks would be smart.

 Fortunately, there are plenty of ways to make emails more clickable.
-Most of them will improve all your other email marketing metrics, too.
+Most of them will improve all your other email marketing metrics, like email open rates, too.

 Relevancy is everything in marketing.
 Especially in email marketing.
 Many consumers will define an email as spam if it’s not relevant to them.